pucheng-tan/WordFlow-wiki/Coding-Conventions.md

     main()

 ### Function length
-Small and focused functions are prefered.
+Small and focused functions are preferred.
 If a function exceeds 40 lines consider breaking it up.

 ## Code Documentation Convention